yuya-isaka/Nimcc/Readme.md

     $ docker build -t compilerbooknim .
     $ docker run --rm -it -v $HOME/nimcc:/home/user/nimcc compilerbooknim
     ```
+- (MacOS is quite compatible with Linux at the source level of assembly, but not fully compatible.)

 ## How to run
 - Open the directory and type ```make``` in the terminal.